Build A School Today

 We will give this to

 Pastor Gaetan and Yaveh Shamma for Christmas, so visit us again to see

-the videos and hear the stories about how your generosity helped, and continues to help change
+the videos and hear the stories about how your generosity helped change

 Gaetan took in 14 orphans before the earthquake in Haiti.
 He and his